vanecgs/Developer-Test/README.md

 # Limesharp test

-Fork this repo, commit changes after each task and send us the link to your repo (don't do a PR, just send us the link).
+Fork this repo, commit changes after each task and send us the link to your repo (don't do a Pull Request, just send us the link).
 We will get back to you shortly.
-Languages accepted: js, php, python, ruby.
+Languages accepted: Javascript or PHP.

 ### Task 1:
 Make this work (repeat 3 times the contents of an array):